Do I need a special needle for sashiko?

 A complex pattern with many changes in direction often profits from a slightly shorter needle.
 The same goes for curved lines.
 Curved lines are harder to stitch when your needle is too long.

-I'm slowly expanding my library of sashiko patterns, maybe your favorite's already there?
+I'm slowly expanding my library of sashiko patterns, maybe your favorite pattern is already in there?

 Thread